Earth Watch: The World of Life Beneath Our Feet

 — Henry Petroski

-The soil beneath our feet is home to a different sort of engineer, ones that are also in the position to change the world—or put another way, to help prevent it from changing into a place inhospitable to life as we know it.
+The soil beneath our feet is home to a different sort of engineer, ones that are also in the position to change the world, or put another way, to help prevent it from changing into a place inhospitable to life as we know it.
 They're called terrestrial invertebrates, and they're the creatures responsible for building and maintaining the infrastructure of the soil that grows our food and helps stabilize our climate.
 They include creatures like earthworms, ants, and centipedes.
 These tiny engineers form up to half of soil aggregates, the building blocks of stable soil, and they're also essential for other vital ecosystem services, including nutrient cycling, carbon transformation, and biological pest control.1 2 Yet, these diverse communities of creatures are in peril.
-One of the significant and largely unexplored threats they face is the widespread use of pesticides, including insecticides, herbicides, and fungicides.3
+One of the most significant and largely unexplored threats they face is the widespread use of pesticides, including insecticides, herbicides, and fungicides.3

 Globally, soil biodiversity losses are accelerating, resulting in an estimated reduction of 60 percent of the ecosystem services that soil-dwelling organisms provide.
 A 2019 survey by the United Nations Food and Agriculture Organization identified the overuse of chemical control mechanisms, like pesticides, as the most impactful driver of these losses over the past decade.
-Soil ecosystems experience pesticide pollution through various routes, including direct application and seed coatings, like those commonly employed for neonicotinoids, the most widely used class of insecticides in the world.4 Sixty percent of neonicotinoids are applied directly to the soil or as seed treatments, and these chemicals and their toxic metabolites can persist in the environment for long periods, accumulating over time.5 Other methods increasing pesticide contamination of soil include mitigation practices intended to reduce pesticide drift into air and water, like larger droplet sizes, lower spray heights, and anti-drift substances added to formulas.
+Soil ecosystems experience pesticide pollution through various routes, including direct application and seed coatings, like those commonly employed for neonicotinoids, the most widely used class of insecticides in the world.4 Sixty percent of neonicotinoids are applied directly to the soil or as seed treatments, and these chemicals and their toxic metabolites can persist in the environment for long periods, accumulating over time.5

 A big takeaway from this research is the critical need to quantify pesticide risk to soil-dwelling organisms, and the EPA does not have any such requirements.
 The European honeybee is the only terrestrial invertebrate the agency requires pesticide toxicity testing for, and it's an insect housed in artificial hives with neither similar behaviors nor routes of exposure compared to soil-dwelling invertebrates.
-In other words, the sole surrogate by which pesticide toxicity to ALL terrestrial invertebrates is estimated is one that rarely encounters the place its distant relatives like ground-nesting bees, bumblebees, and other soil-dwelling creatures call home.

 What Can You Do?